Select Page

 • Speaking more honestly, even in low-stakes situations

-• Doing what you said you would do—even just for yourself
+• Doing what you said you would do, even if it’s just for yourself

 Why does fake confidence feel so exhausting?